-Like traditional installment loans, no credit check personal loans allow consumers to access larger sums of cash and make payments over time.
+Like traditional installment loans, no credit check loans allow consumers to access larger sums of cash and make payments over time.

 Although a credit check is not required, the borrower will only need to provide proof of income and banking information for consideration.
 Upon approval, funds are usually disbursed within one business day.

 Why You Might Want to Steer Clear

-Unfortunately, there are major drawbacks to no credit check personal loans.
+Unfortunately, there are major drawbacks to no credit check loans.

 Excessive Interest Rates

-These loans cater to high-risk consumers with poor credit and severely limited borrowing options.
-So, the interest rates are often exorbitant to hedge against the risk of default.
+These loans cater to high-risk consumers with poor credit history and severely limited borrowing options.
+So, the APRs are often exorbitant to hedge against the risk of default.
 In fact, you may notice rates that like what you’d find with payday loans.

 The chart below illustrates different scenarios for a $1,000 fixed-rate, 5-year, traditional or no credit check personal loan: